COSC481W-2025Fall/CineMatch/README.md

 ## Team Info
 - **Team Name:** CineMatch

-- **Team Policy:**
+**Team Policies:**

-**Absence Policy:**
+  *Absence Policy:*
     We are lenient towards work and school but will schedule meetings as needed.
 When we do have meetings, we will include meeting notes.

-**Ethic Policy:**
+  *Ethic Policy:*
     Ensure all members understand the consequences of unethical actions.

-**Language Policy:**
+  *Language Policy:*
     We will use primarily English and we should keep it respectful.

-**Code/Work Modification Guidelines:**
+  *Code/Work Modification Guidelines:*
     Ask for permission or let it be known if working on another member’s code or work.

-**Performance Requirement:**
+  *Performance Requirement:*
     B- or higher: Fulfill your role, show up, and communicate.

-**Communication Standards:**
+  *Communication Standards:*
     We will set up Discord, an email thread, Trello, and a group Google Drive for coordination.
 Possibly a Scrum sheet as well.

 ---